 Successfully leading others through the change process is not an easy task.
 Some people will always have a tendency to view change in a negative light.
 Change comes with the loss of a familiar way of doing things.
 Individuals who are comfortable relying on past experience may feel less secure or uncomfortable knowing that they’ll need to develop new skills to move forward.

-Great leaders know how to help people move through the discomfort that comes with change and appreciate the benefits associated with doing business in a new way.
+Great leaders know how to implement change and understand how to help people move through the discomfort that comes with change.
+They appreciate the benefits associated with doing business in a new way.
 They help people understand that change comes with a price, but that over the long run, remaining stagnant comes at a much greater cost.

 There are six steps that leaders use to implement lasting change in organizations: